fredpdavis/oshealab_genomic_scripts/README.md

 | [sleuth 0.29](https://pachterlab.github.io/sleuth/)           | R package for differential expression analysis            |
 | [R 3.5.0](https://www.r-project.org)                          | creating figures, and running sleuth                      |

-You don't need to download these, as they are already installed on the NIH HPC and accessible through their very well maintained system of ['modules'](https://hpc.nih.gov/apps/modules.html)
+__You don't need to download these__, as they are already installed on the NIH HPC and accessible through their very well maintained system of ['modules'](https://hpc.nih.gov/apps/modules.html)